SNL pays tribute to Ukraine in cold open, mocks Putin on Weekend Update

 Later in the show, the cast performed one of Mulaney’s signature musical theater mash-ups that pay tribute to various aspects of New York City life.
 This one, which found featured player Andrew Dismukes buying a churro in a subway station, riffed on “Fiddler on the Roof,” South Pacific,” “The Music Man” and “Little Shop of Horrors,” among others.

-Steve Martin, Candice Bergen, Tina Fey and Elliott Gould appeared at one point to welcome Mulaney to the “Five-Timers Club,” an elite crew of people who have hosted the show five times.
-In a twist, they also welcomed Paul Rudd, who technically achieved the honor in a December episode that had to be mostly scrapped due to concerns linked to the Omicron variant of the coronavirus.
+Steve Martin, Candice Bergen, Tina Fey and Elliott Gould appeared at one point to welcome Mulaney to the “Five-Timers Club,” an elite group of people who have hosted the show five times.
+In a twist, they also welcomed Paul Rudd, who technically achieved the honor in a December episode that had to be mostly scrapped because of the Omicron variant of the coronavirus.

 John Mulaney brings out the best in SNL with a recurring sketch that has nothing to do with politics